How to Use This Help

 ReSharper provides two default shortcut schemes.
 Therefore, in this help system, you can adjust keyboard shortcuts displayed to you depending on the scheme that you prefer to use in the product.

-To select the shortcut scheme for help pages, use the selector in the upper right corner of a page, where at least one adjustable shortcut is used.
+To select the shortcut scheme for help pages, use the selector in the upper right corner of a page.
+This selector only appears if at least one adjustable shortcut is displayed in the content.

 Note that some commands may not be available from the main menu or may not have a default shortcut.